FAQs

 There is no licensure process to become a coach unlike becoming a therapist, counselor, or social worker.

-There are organizations like the International Coaching Federation (ICF) and the Association for Coaching that set standards in coaching certification.
-This includes requiring hours of coaching practice, understanding ethical standards, mentor coaching, exams, etc.
+There are a variety of organizations that set standards in coaching certification, including the International Coaching Federation (ICF) and the Association for Coaching.
+Programs tied to these groups require hours of coaching instruction and practice, understanding ethical standards, mentor coaching, supervised sessions, exams, etc.

 Please see my About page for the coaching training I have completed. -